smartin015/makerhouse_network/README.md

   * `kubectl get ingress`
     * You should see something like `hello   &lt;none>   i.mkr.house   192.168.0.2   80      2m2s`

 Note: Attempts to query `*.mkr.house` internally lead to the router admin page.
-You'll need to use a mobile network to test external ingress properly, i.e. that with the lbtest.yaml and default-ingress.yml applied, a "Welcome to nginx!" page is displayed from outside the network.
+You'll need to use a mobile network or VPN to test external ingress properly, i.e. that with the lbtest.yaml and default-ingress.yml applied, a "Welcome to nginx!" page is displayed from outside the network.

 ### Troubleshooting tips